 The LEGO Travel Adventure

 Dream, build, go! on a Travel Adventure, produced by the Children’s Museum of Indianapolis.
 The exhibit, which is currently traveling around the country, marries LEGO with the love of locomotion, as visitors explore travel destinations and modes of getting there through a LEGO lens.
-Check the tour schedule and cross your fingers that your city’s on the list!
+Check out its next stop at The Kansas Children's Discovery Center and cross your fingers that your city’s on the list next!

 FIRST LEGO League

 If LEGO MINDSTORMS is your kid’s jam, being a participant or spectator at a FIRST LEGO League tourney is where you want to be.
 The name of the game here is STEM, challenging kids ages 9-16 to solve real-world problems and super cool missions using LEGO MINDSTORMS robotics as the main tool.
-This season’s theme is all about water and how to use or dispose of it.
+This season’s theme, INTO ORBIT is all about space.
 Are you up to the challenge?
-Get the deets on the 2018 global tournament dates here.
+Get the deets on the 2019 global tournament dates here.

 LEGOLAND Discovery Center

-They’re touted as the “ultimate indoor LEGO playground” but your kids know them as that “place with all the LEGO.”
-And they want to go there ... like yesterday.
-Each location has its own twist, but families can always count on being able to build and test LEGO racecars, exploring architectural wonders in Miniland, and meet and greets with your favorite LEGO characters.
-To see what the buzz is about, check out one of these U.S. locations: Arizona, Chicago, Michigan, Atlanta, Dallas/Ft.
-Worth, Philadelphia, Boston, Kansas City or Westchester.
+They’re touted as the “ultimate indoor LEGO playground” but your kids know them as that “place with all the LEGO bricks.”
+And they want to go there...like yesterday.
+Each location has its own twist, but families can always count on being able to build and test LEGO race cars, exploring architectural wonders in Miniland and meet and greets with your favorite LEGO characters.
+To see what the buzz is about, check out one of these US locations: Arizona, Chicago, Kansas City, Columbus, Michigan, San Antonio, Atlanta, Dallas/Ft.
+Worth, Philadelphia, Boston or Westchester.

-Towers of Tomorrow with LEGO Bricks - St. Paul, MN
+Towers of Tomorrow with LEGO Bricks - Union City, TN

-It took 1.5 tons of LEGO bricks and roughly 2,000 creative clock hours for Certified LEGO Professional Ryan McNaught to create his jaw-dropping architectural creations now on exhibit at the Science Museum of Minnesota.
-You and your littlest LEGO lovers can take a gander at his creations through Sept.
-3, 2018, when you grab a ticket and make the trek.
+It took 1.5 tons of LEGO bricks and roughly 2,000 creative clock hours for Certified LEGO Professional Ryan McNaught to create his jaw-dropping architectural creations now on exhibit at the Discovery Park of America.
+You and your littlest LEGO lovers can take a gander at his creations through May 22, 2019 when you grab a ticket and make the trek.
 Six foot tall LEGO towers?
 Yes, please!